 Fiction about passive income:

-A sizable passive income stream can be obtained for a few hundred dollars.
+Sizable passive income stream can be obtained for a few hundred dollars.

-A sizable passive income stream can be obtained in a very short period of time.
+Substantial passive income stream can be obtained in a very short period of time.

-I recently made a 17 minute Snapchat Lesson on the topic of Passive Income.
+I recently made a 17-minute Snapchat Lesson on the topic of Passive Income.
 Enjoy!